Happy couples can inspire us all, but what are they doing to make it work despite life’s trials?

 Think of apple pies and what your house smelled like as a kid when mom made it.

-Happy yet?
-Imagine entering into your relationship consistently.
+Imagine entering your relationship consistently.

-5. Talk Regularly
+5. Happy Couples Talk Regularly

 Almost every relationship book and every happy couple I have met that have been married for any length of time, past when the kids have moved out, have told me to talk to each other.